darebrawley/mip653/_projects/assignmen03.md

 Estimating the population within this area is a non-trivial problem.
 We have data about population however the finest geographic scale that this is released at is the Census block.
 And Census blocks do not align exactly with the areas within 1/4 mile of each park.

-So we will need to develop a method for estimating, for the proposes of instruction we will compare two different methods: one very rough and one a finer grained way to estimate.
+So we will need to develop a method for estimating, for the proposes of instruction we will compare two different methods.
 First by selecting all of the census blocks which intersect with a buffer for a park we will obtain a very coarse estimate.
 And then we will refine this using a technique called **proportional split estimation**.

 ### Estimating population with select by location